Adelle Tracey

 7. SWITCH OFF - Literally, turn off and put away any devises that my distract you from chilling out.
 I try wait till I've had breakfast before checking my phone in the am and turn everything off at 9pm.

-Indulging every now and again is a healthy way to stay feeling balanced.
-Whether that's just planning a fun activity, losing yourself in a box set and enjoying a couple of drinks or treats, it's healthy to have a break from routine every now and again.
-Here are some of my favourite easy watches, treats and fun activities that always puts me in a good mood.
+Recharging is a healthy way to stay feeling balanced.
+Whether that's just planning a fun activity, losing yourself in a box set and enjoying good food, it's important to have time to reset.
+Here are some of my favourite easy watches and fun activities that always puts me in a good mood.

-ACTIVITIES - Heading out for brunch, going to the cinema, spa day, watching live sport, shopping, visiting an art gallery, afternoon tea, ceramic painting cafe & going to the theatre.
+ACTIVITIES - Heading out for food, going to the cinema, getting nails done, watching live sport, shopping, visiting an art gallery, afternoon tea, ceramic painting cafe & going to the theatre.

-BOX SETS - My go-to's for chilling out.
-Our Planet, The Gilmore Girls, Instant Hotel, Killing Eve, Tidying Up with Marie Kondo, Ru Paul's Drag Race, Sex Education, Interior design masters & The Great British bake off.
+BOX SETS - Our Planet, The Gilmore Girls, Instant Hotel, Killing Eve, Tidying Up with Marie Kondo, Ru Paul's Drag Race, Sex Education, Interior design masters & The Great British bake off.

 FILMS - I could watch any of these films time and time again.
 UP, Cool Running's, The Help, Honey, Forest Gump, Sister Act, Eat Pray Love, little rascals, Dream Girls, The Princess Diaries, 10 things I hate about you & Matilda.